-Credit Mutuel Alliance Federale's fully loaded Common Equity Tier 1 (CET1) capital ratio as of the end of 2019 was 17.3% versus a fully loaded Supervisory Review and Evaluation Process (SREP) requirement of 8.5% for 2019 2.
-Its Tier 1 leverage ratio was 6.4% as of the end of 2019.
-While all French bancassurers' risk-weighted capital ratios are somewhat boosted by the so-called Danish compromise3,

-Credit Mutuel Alliance Federale's leverage measured as Moody's-adjusted tangible common equity (TCE)/total assets4 (including insurance assets) was sound at 5.3% as of the end of 2019.
+Credit Mutuel Alliance Federale's fully loaded Common Equity Tier 1 (CET1) capital ratio as of H1 2020 was 17.1% versus a fully loaded Supervisory Review and Evaluation Process (SREP) requirement of 7.8% for 20201.
+Its Tier 1 leverage ratio was 5.9% as of H1 2020.
+While all French bancassurers' risk-weighted capital ratios are somewhat boosted by the so-called Danish compromise2, Credit Mutuel Alliance Federale's leverage measured as Moody's-adjusted tangible common equity (TCE)/total assets3 (including insurance assets) was sound at 5% as of the end of June 2020.

-The minimum requirement for own funds and eligible liabilities (MREL) was set for GCM on a consolidated basis at 23.7% of risk-weighted assets (RWAs) or above 8% of total liabilities and own funds.
+The minimum requirement for own funds and eligible liabilities (MREL) was set for GCM on a consolidated basis at 23.7% of riskweighted assets (RWAs) or above 8% of total liabilities and own funds.
 This requirement was set on the basis of data as of the end of December 2017.
-As of the same date, the group met these requirements with an MREL of 14.97% of total liabilities and own funds and 38.18% of RWAs.
+As of the same date, the group met these requirements with an MREL of 14.2% of total liabilities and own funds and 37.5% of RWAs.

 Credit Mutuel Alliance Federale's capital adequacy, which benefits from a high level of profit retention (historically exceeding 90%), is also bolstered by the issuance of cooperative shares, which we view as high-quality capital.
-The amount of cooperative shares increased by 5% to €6.4 billion in 2019 and represented 15% of total shareholders' equity.
+The amount of cooperative shares increased by 5% to \in 6.7 billion in H1 2020 and represented 15% of total shareholders' equity.
 The return on these instruments, which qualify as core capital (CET1) under the Capital Requirements Regulation, is capped by law at the average yield of the bonds issued by French private companies plus a maximum of 2% that can be added at the bank's discretion.
 This has resulted in particularly low distributions over the past three years because of low interest rates.
 In addition, cooperative shareholders have historically reinvested a very high share of dividends into newly issued cooperative shares, further strengthening Credit Mutuel Alliance Federale's capital base.
 This ability to retain most of the annual profit provides Credit Mutuel Alliance Federale with additional flexibility to shore up its capital base and makes it easier to absorb unexpected losses or adjust to further capital needs prompted by regulatory changes.